 Here are more ideas for cross body purses – our favorite pick for the best travel bags!

 For travel wallets, wristlets are the best.
 Cash is usually king when traveling, and I like to have a wallet that can easily hold bills and coins.
 This style is really nice because you can tuck your phone into it along with your money.
 It makes it easy to change bags, which I do often.
+The perfect finishing touch to my carefully planned outfits from my travel capsule wardrobe.
 All of my important cards, phone, room key and money are in one spot so nothing gets left behind.
 The wristlet is also great for going out at night.
 You can keep your important items close, and don’t have to worry about lugging around a bag.

 Please read our tips on keeping your valuables safe while traveling.